Programme for Children,

 The Challenge

-The unique, essential and differentiating context for the projects Mona Foundation support in Sierra Leone (SL), is the history of this country - Bunce Island as a slave trading point, Freetown as the British settlement for the freed slaves following the American Revolution, blood diamonds and the exploitation of their natural resources by many countries even to this date, a brutal civil war lasting 11 years that left thousands mutilated, Ebola outbreak that took thousands of lives, and finally the establishment of their democratically elected government.
-SL is now a secular nation with the constitution providing for the separation of religion and state and freedom of conscience.
-Muslims make up about three-quarters of the population, though with an influential Christian minority, and one of the only countries in Africa where religious tolerance is a part of their cultural norms and identity.
+The unique context for the projects Mona Foundation supports in Sierra Leone is the history of this country: Bunce Island as a slave trading point, Freetown as the British settlement for freed slaves following the American Revolution, blood diamonds and the exploitation of natural resources by many countries even to this day, a brutal 11-year civil war that left thousands mutilated, and an Ebola outbreak that took thousands of lives.
+Today, Sierra Leone is a secular nation with a constitution that provides for the separation of religion and state and freedom of conscience.
+Muslims make up about three-quarters of the population, with an influential Christian minority, and Sierra Leone is widely recognized as one of the most religiously tolerant countries in the world, with interfaith harmony deeply embedded in the country's cultural identity.

-Against this background, the government has committed 24% of its GDP to education, and its First Lady is leading a campaign advocating for women’s rights.
-Wherever we went we saw the huge billboards – Marriage My Choice.
-Education My Right; United Against Rape; Hands off our Girls; Free Sanitary Pads, etc. All while 56% of the population earn less than $1/day.
+Against this background, the government has committed 24% of its GDP to education, and its First Lady is leading a campaign advocating for women's rights, visible across the country through billboards promoting girls' education, bodily autonomy, and an end to gender-based violence.
+All while 56% of the population earns less than $1 per day.

 Learn more about Sierra Leone

-Sierra Leone is the only country in the world which is dedicating 24% of its GDP to education, and is the only country where His Excellency Dr Julius Maada Bio, President of the Republic of Sierra Leone has declared that, “…that empowering women and girls is not optional; it is a condition for achieving inclusive and sustainable development in our countries."
-Access to technology is among the “Big 5 Game Changers” priority areas of Intervention to improve the quality of life of their people, read more here.
+Sierra Leone is the only country in the world which is dedicating 24% of its GDP to education.
+Dr Julius Maada Bio, President of the Republic of Sierra Leone has declared that, “…that empowering women and girls is not optional; it is a condition for achieving inclusive and sustainable development in our countries."

 The Solution: Programme for Children Programs